charles-schleifer/22q_tcc_longitudinal/22q_longitudinal_gamm_final.md

 rgl::rgl.open(); rgl::rgl.close()
 ```

+### Load CAB-NP atlas

-\###load CAB-NP atlas RSN atlas of whole cortex and subcortex to use for
+RSN atlas of whole cortex and subcortex to use for thalamus striatum
-thalamus striatum connectivity analysis.
+connectivity analysis.
 Atlas can be downloaded here:
 <https://github.com/ColeLab/ColeAnticevicNetPartition> load key for Ji
 parcels/networks